The "Dark Souls II" launch trailer

 A still from "Dark Souls II"

 The enemies you faced and the world you explored largely came across as trite, embracing the slightly lazy tropes that Dark Souls—and spiritual precursor Demon’s Souls before it—had narrowly managed to evade.
 Dark Souls II wasn’t a terrible game, but it was evidently no more than a decent one, serviceably jumping through hoops left behind by its predecessor.

 Crucially though, it wasn't a game that was hard for the right reasons.
 Dark Souls II was a game that relied on a small handful of cheap tricks for when it wanted to kill you.
 There was no nuance or learning curve to the challenge you faced, just occasional moments when it decided it was time to hurl six monsters in and watch you crumble.

-Piss On Your Peers isn't a game I aim to play, but I honestly can't think about Dark Souls II without wondering if those who showered it with praise found themselves mentally stuck in that gallery – surrounded by the pressure of chin-propping pricks while desperately trying to work out if what they were looking at was genuinely a bit shit, or if – horror beyond horrors – they simply didn't get it.
+Piss on Your Peers isn't a game I aim to play, but I honestly can’t think about Dark Souls II without wondering if those who showered it with praise found themselves mentally stuck in that gallery—surrounded by the pressure of chin-propping pricks while are desperately trying to work out if what they were looking at was genuinely a bit shit, or if—horror beyond horrors—they simply didn’t get it.
 In a world dominated by savvy, smarmy kids, admitting the latter is a bit of a death sentence.

 You didn’t like Dark Souls II?
 Oh.
 Did you finish it with one hand tied behind your back, and with a character that wasn’t wearing any trousers?